Haeri/PhotonBox/README.md

 A modern OpenGL Game-Engine with focus on PBR

 ## Project Goal
 The PhotonBox Engine aims to be an open source resource for people interested in graphics and system architecture.
-The goal is to create a clean and good readable codebase, whilst still maintaining good performance and a high graphical fidelity.
-An Editor is currently not planned as I am still explorin the possibilities for state based GUI solutions.
+The goal is to create a clean and readable codebase, whilst still maintaining good performance and a high graphical fidelity.
+An Editor is currently not planned as I am still exploring the possibilities for state based GUI solutions.

 ## Rendering
 - Deferred/Forward Rendering